Meerbusch · Germany

 What's the difference between consulting and coaching?

 Consulting delivers answers in documents — coaching builds decision capacity inside the team.
 In a transformation, coaching wins: teams that learned to decide for themselves survive the second wave.
-Teams with expert councils are back to zero by wave two.
+Teams that leaned on outside experts are back to zero by the second wave.

 06 · Cross-cutting